Regulation 19 consultation autumn 2023

 Online consultation portal

-Comments (known as 'representations' in this context) can be submitted online using the council's consultation portal.
-This is the recommended route, and the simplest, as it allows you to comment directly on the Plan as you look through it.
-It ensures your comments are relevant and can be easily examined by a Planning Inspector.
+Comments (known as 'representations' in this context) could be submitted online using the council's consultation portal.
+This was the recommended route, and the simplest, as it allowed you to comment directly on the Plan as you look through it.
 Access to the portal and instructions on how to use it are below.

 Email or post